RUTEX 23.1 - Dillingham Airfield Limited Scale Raid

 U.S. Marines with 31st Marine Expeditionary Unit conduct reconnaissance and surveillance as well as a limited scale raid on Dillingham Airfield, Hawaii, during Realistic Urban Training Exercise 23.1, Jan.
 13, 2023.
 The purpose of RUTEX is to incorporate the specialized individual and small unit skills of the MEU and conduct high-intensity, advanced, and complex Marine Air Ground Task Force operations in order to prepare MEUs and other designated forces to support the geographic combatant commanders.
-(U.S. Marine Corps Video by Lance Cpl.
-Terry Stennett III)
+(U.S. Marine Corps Video by Cpl.
+Christian Tofteroo)

 |Date Taken: